UA-NASA-Robotics/Roobot-Over-IP/ROS/InterfaceReadMe.md

 Structure:

 - Inputs:
-  - AngularMeasurement `velocity` - The velocity to move at.
-Acceptable units are rad, deg, or rev. Assume it is unit per second.
+  - float `velocity` - The velocity to move at in revs/s.
-  - AngularMeasurement `torque_feedforward` - The maximum torque to apply.
-Acceptable units are Nm.
+  - float `torque_feedforward` - The maximum torque to apply in Nm.
 - Outputs:
   - bool `success` - True if the velocity and torque feedforward are valid, false otherwise.